jundalisay/spblist/content/en/research/einstein/relativity/section-20.md

 Thus, GR <!-- Guided by this example, we see that our extension of the principle of relativity implies the --> <!-- necessity --> requires the law of the equality of inertial and gravitational mass*. <!-- Thus we have obtained a physical interpretation of this law. --> <!-- From our consideration of the accelerated chest we see that a general theory of relativity must yield important results on the laws of gravitation. --> <!-- In point of fact, the systematic pursuit of the general idea of relativity has supplied the laws satisfied by the gravitational field.
 Before proceeding farther, however, I must warn the reader against a misconception suggested by these considerations.  --> A gravitational field exists for the man in the box, despite the fact that there was no such gravity in the spacetime before the box moved.

-> *Superphysics note: Yes, GR needs inertial and gravitational mass to be the same.
+{{< n n="Yes, GR needs inertial and gravitational mass to be the same.
 But those masses do not need GR!
-They need the aether!
+They need the aether!" >}}

 We might think that: